 - Always treat laboratory glassware as if it were fragile.
-If glassware breaks, do not pick broken glass up with your hands.
+If glassware breaks, do not pick it up with your hands.
 Use a broom and dustpan, then place pieces in the cardboard box labeled "Glass Disposal Box." - Do not pour any chemicals down the drain.
-The instructor will advise you how to use the proper waste containers. - Discarded animals parts must be placed in a red cardboard "Biohazardous Waste" box. - Discarded sharp items including: scalpels, dissecting pins, probes, and needles must be placed in a red, plastic "Sharps Box."
+The instructor will advise you on the proper waste containers. - Discarded animals parts must be placed in a red cardboard "Biohazardous Waste" box. - Discarded sharp items including scalpels, dissecting pins, probes, and needles must be placed in a red plastic "Sharps Box."